fishinwind/workshop/content/Classes/class-11.rst

 If we normalize the data, the diagnostics might fit.
 - Log that data.

-But wait, there are 0 values - if we do a log-transformation, we will get values that do not exist.
+But wait, there are 0 values - get values that do not exist.
 What on earth do we do??!
 - Filter out values.
 - After normalizing, replace again with 0.